- Symptoms and Signs

 People with a personal or family history of unexplained drowning not attributable to alcohol use, drug use, or a seizure disorder merit evaluation for long QT syndrome.

-Evaluate patients for suspected or feasible causes of drowning (eg, cervical spine injury, head injury, carbon monoxide toxicity, arrhythmias, hypoglycemia) as well as injuries or consequences of drowning (eg, head or cervical spine injury, aspiration).
+Evaluate patients for suspected or feasible causes of drowning (eg, cervical spine injury, head injury, seizure arrhythmias, hypoglycemia) as well as injuries or consequences of drowning (eg, head or cervical spine injury, aspiration).

-Vigorously resuscitate cold water drowning victims even if submersion was prolonged; survival is possible even after 1 h of submersion.
+Vigorously resuscitate cold water drowning victims even if submersion was prolonged; survival is possible even after 1 h of submersion, particularly in young children.

 Resuscitation begins with rescue breathing, not chest compressions.

-Preventive measures (eg, swimming lessons, child supervision, use of Coast Guard–approved floatation devices or life jackets, avoiding alcohol, access to trained lifeguards and emergency medical services) can have significant public health benefits.
+Preventive measures (eg, swimming lessons, child supervision, use of US Coast Guard–approved flotation devices or life jackets, avoiding alcohol, access to trained lifeguards and emergency medical services) can have significant public health benefits.